alantech/marsha/README.md

   --exclude-main-helper
                         Skips addition of helper code for running as a script --exclude-sanity-check
-                        Skips an initial sanity check that function defintions will reliably generate working code -s, --stats           Save stats and write them to a file --api-base API_BASE   Base URL of an OpenAI-compatible API to use for LLM requests, e.g. a local llama.cpp server.
+                        Skips an initial sanity check that the definition is self-consistent
+  -s, --stats           Save stats and write them to a file --api-base API_BASE   Base URL of an OpenAI-compatible API to use for LLM
+                        requests, e.g. a local llama.cpp server.
 Overrides the